CheckPointSW/terraform-provider-checkpoint/website/docs/r/checkpoint_management_set_threat_advanced_settings.html.markdown

 * `httpi_non_standard_ports` - (Optional) Enable HTTP Inspection on non standard ports for Threat Prevention blades.
 * `internal_error_fail_mode` - (Optional) In case of internal system error, allow or block all connections.
 * `log_unification_timeout` - (Optional) Session unification timeout for logs (minutes).
-* `resource_classification` - (Optional) Allow (Background) or Block (Hold) requests until categorization is complete.resource_classification blocks are documented below.
+* `resource_classification` - (Optional) Allow (Background) or Block (Hold) requests until categorization is complete.resource_classification blocks are documented below. resource_classification is type list.
 * `ignore_warnings` - (Optional) Apply changes ignoring warnings.
 * `ignore_errors` - (Optional) Apply changes ignoring errors.
 You won't be able to publish such a changes.
 If ignore-warnings flag was omitted - warnings will also be ignored.

 `resource_classification` supports the following:

-* `custom_settings` - (Optional) On Custom mode, custom resources classification per service.custom_settings blocks are documented below.
+* `custom_settings` - (Optional) On Custom mode, custom resources classification per service.custom_settings blocks are documented below. custom_settings is type list.
 * `mode` - (Optional) Set all services to the same mode or choose a custom mode.
 * `web_service_fail_mode` - (Optional) Block connections when the web service is unavailable.